spekulatius/PHPScraper/websites/examples/scrape-website-title.md

 ## HTML Entities

-HTML Entities should be solve
+HTML Entities should be resolved

 ```PHP
 $web = new \spekulatius\phpscraper();